DESCRIPTION OF TESTS

-Development of a USGA Putting Green Rootzone Mixture (Greensmix).
+Development of a USGA Putting Green Rootzone Mixture (Greensmix)

 This is the test where we determine if the sand you have selected meets USGA particle size recommendations for a greensmix.
 If it does, we mix the sand with 10, 15, and 20% peat to develop the mix design that meets USGA physical property recommendations for saturated hydraulic conductivity (perk rate) and porosity.
 Included with the recommended mix is an organic matter test so that field mixes can be referenced back to the recommended lab mix and pH and lime recommendations.
-Sometimes the mix design will include a little soil or an inorganic amendment.
+Sometimes the mix design will include soil or an inorganic amendment.

-Complete Rootzone Analysis.
+Complete Rootzone Analysis

 This test includes a complete physical and particle size analysis of a greensmix sample including organic matter, pH and lime recommendations, and USGA recommendations for a putting green rootzone mixture (greensmix).
 This is the deluxe quality control test of a greensmix and tests for all the physical quality properties considered important by the USGA for a greensmix.

-Complete Physical Analysis.
+Complete Physical Analysis

 This test includes the saturated hydraulic conductivity (perk test), pore space distribution (porosity), bulk density, particle density, and water retention.
 This test assesses the physical properties of a rootzone mix to see if they meet USGA recommendations.
 Ideal physical properties of a green promotes good turfgrass growth and optimum playability.
 This test is often used as a quality control test for a greensmix.

-Complete Particle Size Analysis.
+Complete Particle Size Analysis

-This test determines in the sand/rootzone mix meets USGA particle size recommendations for a rootzone mix.
+This test determines if the sand/rootzone mix meets USGA particle size recommendations for a rootzone mix.
 The particle size analysis consist of the percentage of gravel, sand, silt, and clay including the five sand fractions.
 Sands that are too coarse or too fine will not pass USGA particle size recommendations.
 Greens built with sands that are too coarse are too loose, difficult to firm up, droughty, and difficult to retain fertilizer nutrients due to excessive leaching.
 Greens built with sands that are too fine become hard, compacted greens with low water permeability rates.